Blunderbuss Austrian minister rattles EU's powerful

 In June she told a TV interviewer that high borrowing costs might make Italy need a bailout, a comment that Prime Minister Mario Monti called “completely inappropriate”.

-She later apologized, then complicated things by saying Juncker was upset because he was suffering from kidney stones, a comment Austrian media criticized as an invasion of his privacy.
+She later apologised, then complicated things by saying Juncker was upset because he was suffering from kidney stones, a comment Austrian media criticised as an invasion of his privacy.

-The incidents made Brussels officials joke about being “Fektered”, while a Munich newspaper came up with the “witch of the south” label for the first female finance minister of Germany’s southern neighbor.
+The incidents made Brussels officials joke about being “Fektered”, while a Munich newspaper came up with the “witch of the south” label for the first female finance minister of Germany’s southern neighbour.

 However, she has also lined up with her euro zone peers in supporting bailouts for the bloc’s struggling member states, drawing accusations from Austrian parties to her right of treachery and squandering taxpayers’ money.